 Table of Contents

 In India, owning a property is not an easy task.
-After saving up enough to buy a decent property, owners are always under a constant threat of losing their property through some scam or dispute.
+After saving up enough to buy a decent property, owners are constantly threatened with losing their property through scams or disputes.
 Did you know?
-If a property is occupied by someone for more than 12 years, they will be favoured towards it in the court of law, not the owner.
+If someone has occupied a property for over 12 years, they will be favoured in the court of law over the owner.
 This is known as the adverse possession law.
 Find out how adverse possession of land works in India and how to file an adverse possession claim.

 What is Adverse Possession in India?